Directors & Advisors

 Tim Bernard, Director

-Tim has over 30 years’ experience in the life science sector.
+Tim has over 35 years’ experience in the life science sector.
 He is an accomplished commercial leader and biotechnology consultant and has extensive experience of executive level leadership within the Antibody market.
-He has also been CEO of the antibody manufacturer Serotec (now part of Bio-Rad) which he grew from a £300k turnover to its eventual sale for £20m.
+He has also been CEO of the antibody manufacturer Serotec (now part of Bio-Rad) which he co-managed for 25 years.

 Tim has considerable experience in all aspects of business planning and sales and marketing and is the CEO of the private biotech consulting company Pivotal Scientific Ltd and co-founder of 2B Scientific Ltd supplying Immunological Reagents to the UK life science market.
-Tim is also founder and President of US custom antibody company Abcore LLC and sits on the Board of several UK companies, including Innova Biosciences Ltd, Everest Biotech Ltd and Chromocyte Ltd.
+Tim also founded the US custom antibody company Abcore Inc and has been a Board member of several additional companies, including Innova Biosciences Ltd, Everest Biotech Ltd, Medix Biochemica and Chromocyte Ltd.

 Bill Emhiser, Director

 Bill brings over 35 years’ experience in senior management positions with life science research tools companies.
 Most recently he co-founded and was President of Maine Manufacturing, LLC, global specialists in research products manufacturing, taking it from 3 employees to over 200 in a 6-year period.
 Bill’s previous roles include CEO of London-based Whatman plc, President of the Life Sciences Division of Millipore Corporation, NA President of Proteome Systems, and President of Amicon.
 He earned his BS in Biomedical Engineering from Duke University.